 My Plan Was a Home Birth…

 It was 1:30 in the morning.
 I was at home with a midwife and doula because my birth plan was to have a home birth, but this is not how this story ends.
-A C-section was never part of the plan.
-I had already been in labor for almost 3 days.
+A c-section was never part of the plan.
+I had already been in labor for almost three days.
 The last 9 hours had been excruciating back labor because my baby had decided he wanted to be sunny side up upon my water breaking.
 The back of my baby’s head was pushing against my tailbone during and in between contractions.
 I was running on no sleep, and no energy and the thought of eating made me want to vomit.
 For the last hour or so, I had been fantasizing about an epidural but said nothing since this was not what I had planned for.

 I wanted to stay in pursuit of my original plan no matter how much it hurt physically and mentally.
 My midwife entered the bathroom, where I was leaning against the counter, and asked me the question I didn’t know I needed to hear, “Would you like to transfer to the hospital for an epidural?
 You are exhausted, and it’s okay for you to choose to get pain relief.”
 I knew back labor was something otherworldly, so I tried to tell myself that this wasn’t a weakness as I said yes to my midwife.